Department of Design

 Helsinki Biochar Project

-The City of Helsinki explores the practical pathways for improved carbon sequestration, circular waste systems, and thriving urban vegetation via increasing the use of biochar on selected demonstration sites across public green structures.
-During years 2022-23, different kinds of organic waste materials are being tested as potential feedstocks for manufacturing local biochar.
-The project is set out to spread awareness about the benefits of, and providing practical know-how of using biochar among the city administration and citizens.
+The City of Helsinki explored the practical pathways for improved carbon sequestration, circular waste systems, and thriving urban vegetation via increasing the use of biochar on selected demonstration sites across public green structures.
+During years 2022-23, different kinds of organic waste materials were tested as potential feedstocks for manufacturing local biochar.
+The project was set out to spread awareness about the benefits of, and providing practical know-how of using biochar among the city administration and citizens.

 The city of Helsinki has set an ambitious program to be carbon neutral by 2030, and all means necessary need to be taken to achieve that goal.
 Emissions are being cut throughout the city and to reach the target, 20 % of emissions, equalling to 702 kt CO2- eq., can be compensated.
 By 2040, the city will offset all remaining emissions through carbon sinks located within the city´s geographical boundaries, which is where biochar is needed